 by Rev. Rita Scheibeck

 The holidays are upon us already!
-When did that happen?!?
-In fact, many countries around the globe have festivities in full swing by now.
+When did that happen?
+In fact, many countries around the world have festivities in full swing by now.
 The December season holds celebrations of many different kinds and for people of a great variety of religious faiths and secular customs.
-Some celebrate it as the birth day of Jesus and some look forward to the arrival of Santa or Father Christmas.
-Others celebrate very diverse holidays during December such as Hannakkah, Kwanzaa, Bodhi Day, Omisoka, Pancha Ganapate, Winter Solstice festivals and many others.
+Some celebrate it as the birth date of Jesus and some look forward to the arrival of Santa or Father Christmas.
+Others celebrate very diverse holidays during December such as Hannukah, Kwanzaa, Bodhi Day, Omisoka, Pancha Ganapate, Winter Solstice festivals and many others.

-No matter the name or purpose of the celebration, there are usually colorful festivals, probably gifts or traditional foods, gatherings of friends and loved ones, and often some time set aside for prayer, personal reflections, and meditation.
+No matter the name or purpose of the celebration, there are usually colorful festivals, probably gifts or traditional foods, gatherings of friends and loved ones, and often some time set aside for prayers, personal reflections and meditation.

-While most Christians view the Christmas celebration as a time to welcome Jesus the Christ into the world, I prefer to think of this holiday as a time to acknowledge and affirm the living presence of the Christ self in each and every one of us.
+While most Christians view Christmas as a time to welcome Jesus the Christ into the world, I prefer to think of this holiday as a time to acknowledge and affirm the living presence of the Christ Spirit self in each and every one of us.

-In the Metaphysical Bible Dictionary written by Charles Fillmore, the co-founder of the Unity movement, Christ is defined as, "...the one complete idea of perfect man in Divine Mind.
+These ideas are not new.
+In the Metaphysical Bible Dictionary, written by Charles Fillmore, the Unity movement co-founder, Christ is defined as, "... the complete idea of perfect man in Divine Mind.
 He is the embodiment of all divine ideas, such as intelligence, life, love, substance, and strength."
-Fillmore further states, "This Christ... is the true, spiritual, higher self of every individual.
-Each of us has within him the Christ, just as Jesus had... "
+Fillmore further states, "This Christ...is the true, spiritual, higher self of every individual.
+Each of us has within him the Christ, just as Jesus had..."

-I myself believe there is the potential, whether realized yet or not, for all of us to be absolute goodness, to perform miracles, and to demonstrate infinite, unconditional love for each other.
-Because we have these capabilities, we are, in fact, Christ beings ourselves, a part of and One with the man Jesus, with each other, with the Holy Spirit, and with our Infinite Source Energy.
+I believe there is the potential, whether humanly realized yet or not, for all of us to be absolute goodness, to perform miracles, and to demonstrate infinite, unconditional Love for ourselves and for each other.
+Because we have these capabilities, we are, in fact, Christ beings ourselves, a part of and one with the man Jesus, with each other, with the Holy Spirit, and with our Infinite Source Energy.
 What wonderful news this is, worthy of celebration and good cheer!

-Affirmation: I embody the Christ Spirit in my thoughts and actions.
-I AM a Christ Gift to the world.
+Affirmation: I now embody the Christ Spirit in my thoughts and actions.
+I Am a Christ gift to the world.

-I wish you all the most merry of holidays, no matter what or how you celebrate, and a healthy, happy, prosperous 2023.
+I wish all of you the most merry of holidays, no matter what or how you celebrate, and a healthy, happy, prosperous 2024.

 As a regular contributor to "The Rose", Rev. Rita's column "Sacred Thoughts" will feature her blog posts.
 She is a psychic psychometrist available for readings in person or by phone.